CT SIDES E-RESPONSE FREQUENTLY ASKED QUESTIONS

 employee indicated stated she/he was laid off.
 The attachment also includes

 additional information that we are mandated to provide.

 UC-840S: This attachment is included when a hearing with your former employee

-participate at the hearing.
-The attachment also includes questions that augment
+The attachment also includes questions that augment the SIDES questionnaire.

 Does the E-Response employer need to look at the attachment every time a SIDES request is received?